 Brexit food standards: Get your quality management system right

-Brexit will start to affect food standards in January 2021, and that’s just the beginning.
-Food businesses must be ready to adapt to new regulations in a way that protects their staff, the public and the bottom line, right now and in the future.
-But what are Brexit food standards, and how can you feel confident about handling the unknowns?
+Following the UK’s official withdrawal from the European Union, Brexit began to affect food standards in January 2021.
+Food businesses must now be able to adapt to new regulations in a way that protects their staff, the public and the bottom line, right now and in the future.
+But what are the new Brexit food standards, and how can you feel confident about handling them?
 Here are some of your questions answered:

 How will Brexit food standards affect your business?

-Brexit could affect every part of your food safety and quality management system (FSQMS) if standards change.
+Brexit could affect every part of your food safety and quality management system (FSQMS) now that standards have changed.
 The way you audit standards, oversee your supply chain, certify quality and train the workforce may all need to be revised.

 For food companies that export their products, the need to comply with EU and other international standards will not change.
 This is big business: 60% of all UK food and drink exports went to the EU in 2019, worth about £5bn to the economy.
 26% of food consumed in the UK came from the EU within the same period.